Wednesday, December 23, 2009

 Rachel Grimes + Gretchen Yanover

+Presented by Nonsequitur.
 Co-founder of Louisville indie chamber group Rachel’s, pianist Rachel Grimes performs her new solo album of lyrical piano compositions, Book of Leaves, along with music by Erik Satie.
-Seattle cellist Gretchen Yanover combines her classical chops and gorgeous tone with layered electronic loops in a hybrid of minimalism and romanticism.
+Seattle cellist Gretchen Yanover combines [...]

 read moreRachel Grimes + Gretchen Yanover